Ying Prefecture (Anhui)

-Yingzhou or Ying Prefecture (潁州) was a zhou (prefecture) in imperial China in modern northwestern Anhui, seated in modern Fuyang.
-During the later parts of the Qing dynasty it was known as Yingzhou Prefecture (潁州府).
-It existed (intermittently) from 528 until 1912.
+Yingzhou or Ying Prefecture (潁州) was a zhou (prefecture) in Imperial China in modern-day northwestern Anhui, seated in modern Fuyang.
+In 1735, the Qing dynasty renamed it to Yingzhou Prefecture (潁州府).
+It existed intermittently from 528 until 1912.

-Modern-day Yingzhou District in Fuyang keeps its name.
+The modern-day Yingzhou District in Fuyang retains its name.

 Geography

 The administrative region of Yingzhou in the Tang dynasty falls within modern northwestern Anhui.
 It probably includes parts of modern: